Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Does everyone need to pay National Insurance?

-You’ll need to make National Insurance Contributions on earnings above the payment threshold if you’re aged 16 or over, up until you reach State Pension age.
+You’ll need to make National Insurance Contributions on any earnings you get above the NI payment threshold if you’re aged 16 or over, up until you reach State Pension age.
 Paying the right amount of National Insurance (known as making National Insurance Contributions, or NICs) is important, because it can count towards your eligibility for some benefits and the state pension.

 National Insurance is paid by employees and self-employed workers on their income, and by employers on the wages they pay their staff.
 The rate of National Insurance that you pay can change because it depends on your employment status, as well as on how much money you earn.